 Although mistakes at the hiring stage differ across treatments, this does not drive the differences in the screening decision.
 Participants in the Baseline treatment make slightly more hiring mistakes than in the other treatments.
 These differences are too small to explain the large differences in the trial task choices.
-Nevertheless, we verify that the results are robust to this concern.
-We restrict the sample to those participants who have chosen the Screening task at least once and have always hired the Good computer after that.
-We interpret this sample as the participants who use the information correctly.
-Note that it automatically excludes everyone who always chooses the Pooling task.
+Nevertheless, we verify that the results are robust to this concern by restricting the sample to those participants who use the information correctly: those who chose the Screening task at least once and always hired the Good computer thereafter.
 Round 1 results stay the same in this subsample as in the whole sample, although the levels of mistake rates mechanically decrease for all treatments.
-In the subsequent rounds, most treatment effects disappear-participants in the Baseline treatment make the same number of mistakes as in the Strategy Method and Automatic Inference treatments, although still more than in the Plan treatment (Table I, column (6)).
-This result is expected because the never-learners drive the persistence of insufficient screening in the full Baseline sample and are excluded from this subsample.
+In subsequent rounds, most treatment effects disappear-participants in the Baseline treatment make the same number of mistakes as in the Strategy Method and Automatic Inference treatments, although still more than in the Plan treatment (Table II, column (6)).
+Both, the decrease in the levels of mistakes and the faster learning dynamics are expected because this subsample excludes everyone who always chooses the Pooling task, who drive the persistence of insufficient screening in the full Baseline sample.